DBT Chain Analysis: Steps, Example, and Worksheet Guide

 - WithMarsha vs DBT Groups – see how hybrid support strengthens practice

-Do I need to remember every detail for a chain analysis to work?
+Do I need a DBT therapist to do a chain analysis?

 How long should a chain analysis take?